RowboTony/vultool/spec.md

 ## 0 .
 Executive Summary

 `vultool` is a security-first, developer-oriented CLI for creating, inspecting, manipulating, and recovering **`.vult` threshold-share files** used by the Vultisig MPC wallet stack.
-It aims to expose *all* safe, native features of the underlying DKLS23 / GG20 libraries (ECDSA **and** EdDSA), while laying the groundwork for a future GUI (Flutter / Web) that will reuse the exact same Go modules.
+It aims to expose *all* safe, native features of the underlying DKLS23 / GG20 libraries (ECDSA **and** EdDSA), while laying the groundwork for a future GUI (Web) that will reuse the exact same Go modules.

 ---